 Caring for Orchids is simple; if you can provide the best growing temperature and humidity.

-Our Phalaenopsis amabilis orchid queen is a non-stop blooming indoor everlasting organic flowers.
+Our Phalaenopsis amabilis orchid queen is a non-stop blooming indoor everlasting organic flower.
 She has been growing happily with her 9 months long lasting purple flowers for the past 2.5 years.

 However; the change of indoor temperature and humidity made her third flowering period much shorter.
 She had her healthy growth and completed her last seven flowers full bloom together with a new leaf growth in July 2010.
 Thereafter the flower buds dried up on its vein; and naturally dropped off in 8 days time.